MaastrichtU-IDS/Litcoin-NLP-Challenge/part2/README.md

 PART2: Make sure you installed all dependendices with

-  pip2 install -r requirements.txt
+  $pip2 install -r requirements.txt

-Then run all of the following notebooks in order to complete all steps
+Then run all of the following notebooks in order to complete all steps in JupyterLab:

   step1_generate_traindata.ipynb
   step2_generate_traindata_novelty.ipynb